Opioids: Avoiding Risks When Prescribing

 Before beginning, the opioid prescription written informed consent should be obtained.
 The patient's informed consent may be incorporated into the text of the controlled substance/chronic pain agreement.
 The consent should include evidence that:

-• An explanation of the risks associated with opioids, including addiction, overdose and death, physical dependence, physical side effects, hyperalgesia, tolerance, and crime victimization.
+- An explanation of the risks associated with opioids, including addiction, overdose and death, physical dependence, physical side effects, hyperalgesia, tolerance, and crime victimization, was discussed.

-• The patient, who has demonstrated capacity, has been given the opportunity to ask questions about the recommended drug therapy and had those questions answered to the patient's satisfaction.
+- The patient, who has demonstrated capacity, has been given the opportunity to ask questions about the recommended drug therapy and had those questions answered to their satisfaction.

 The informed consent discussion should be documented in the medical record.
 An annual informed consent discussion with the patient is recommended.
 (See our practice tip Informed Consent Guidelines.)
 The patient should sign a written controlled substance treatment agreement, which includes the following elements:

-• The clinician as the single source of controlled substances.
+- The provider as the single source of controlled substances.

 Determine, based on the individual patient and their specific risk factors, what level of patient monitoring is necessary to achieve the required results and to avoid an adverse outcome.

-• Document the success, failure, or progress made toward the established goals.
+- Document the progress or lack thereof made toward the established goals.
 Include efficacy, safety, side effects, and interactions with other components of the chronic pain management plan.

 Patient Education